 All 5 posts are also available in one convenient PDF; click here to get your copy.

-Reason for taking the NPM (Network Performance Monitoring), Wire Data approach is that the network is the linking pin for all cloud services, business applications and their content.
-Therefore Wire Data is the number-one place to look when base-lining and analyzing the healthy and the not-so healthy relationships.
+Reason for taking the NPM (Network Performance Monitoring), TCP session data approach is that the network is the linking pin for all cloud services, business applications and their content.
+Therefore TCP session data is the number-one place to look when base-lining and analyzing the healthy and the not-so healthy relationships.

 While the examples are based on hosted e-mail services, this approach works for all types of cloud services as well as any type of business application; encrypted or not.
 You may even consider using this information as a starting point for managing the contractual aspects about performance and availability related SLO’s (i.e. Service Level Objectives); more on that later.

-What is also good to know that the integrity of your services, applications and data is guaranteed because all Wire Data is collected in a 100% passive, non-intrusive manner!
+What is also good to know that the integrity of your services, applications and data is guaranteed because all TCP session data is collected in a 100% passive, non-intrusive manner!